Major in American Studies

 SLU's American studies internships are designed in close consultation with the department's internship advisor and participating organizations such as the Saint Louis Art Museum, Missouri History Museum, Pulitzer Foundation for the Arts, the City Museum and others.

 SLU's American studies minor consists of 18 total credit hours: three credit hours from the department core, plus 15 additional credit hours selected either from American studies or from courses in other departments.
-Recent undergraduate courses offered to SLU's American studies students include: Women and Social Justice, Prisons in American Culture, Studies in American Photography, Coming to America: Immigration in U.S. History and Culture, The Urban Crisis and American Decades: The 1960s.
+Recent undergraduate courses offered to SLU's American studies students include: American Places, American Decades, Cold War Culture, The 1960s, The Decade of Crisis, Museum Studies, Making the American City, Religion and American Culture, and Mixed-Race America.

 No matter which degree you choose, you'll be trained in the Jesuit humanist tradition, gaining skills in: